kgish/findhotel-geolocation-gem/README.md

 ## Heroku deployment

+According to the assignment, I should deploy the project on a cloud platform of your choice.
+I have chosen Heroku because I have much experience deploying Rails applications there.

 In order for the following to work properly, ensure that you've added the following lines (see above) to your `Gemfile`:

 ```